 Softly, as in a Morning Sunrise

-Softly, as in a Morning Sunrise was composed by Sigmund Romberg and Oscar Hammerstein II in 1928 for an operetta (a kind of light opera) called The New Moon.
-Artie Shaw’s recording of Softly (1938) brought the song into the jazz world and made it into the popular jazz standard it is today.
+Softly, as in a Morning Sunrise was composed by Sigmund Romberg and Oscar Hammerstein II in 1928 for the operetta The New Moon (a kind of light opera).
+Artie Shaw’s recording of Softly (1938) brought the song into the jazz world and made it the popular jazz standard it is today.

-In this guitar lesson, you will learn how to play the melody and how to improvise over the chord changes of Softly.
+In this lesson, you will learn to play the melody and improvise over the chord changes of Softly.

 Recommended listening: